SmileiPIC/Smilei/doc/Sphinx/laser_envelope.rst

   \nabla_{\perp}^2 \tilde{A}+2i\partial_x \tilde{A}=0.

-In :program:`Smilei`, none of these assumptions are made and the full version of Eq. :eq:`envelope` is solved.
+In :program:`Smilei`, none of these assumptions are made and the full version of Eq. :eq:`envelope_equation` is solved.

 ----